michelled/weavly.org/src/activities/moving-through-a-maze.md

 * Use masking tape to build a simple maze on the floor
 * Place some of learners’ favorite toys/treats on different spots on the maze
-* Ask player 1 to wait at the beginning of the maze and moves only when the program announces an action
+* Ask player one to wait at the beginning of the maze and move only when the program announces an action
-* Ask player 2 to use the Weavly coding environment to build a program to move player 1 through the maze
+* Ask player two to use the Weavly coding environment to build a program to move player one through the maze
-* Select the “Play” button and ask player 1 to move based on the steps announced by the program
+* Select the “Play” button and ask player one to move based on the steps announced by the program

 ## Tips

 * Start with straight and simple paths before introducing more complex mazes
 * You can use grid squares to build your maze as some learners may benefit from seeing the grid squares to navigate
 * Reward both players if they successfully finish going through the maze
-* Moderator can pause the program and help player 2 to fix (debug) the program if player 1 starts to move off the maze
+* Moderator can pause the program and help player two to fix (debug) the program if player one starts to move off the maze
 * In addition to the audio labels spoken by the program, the moderator can speak each action block once played to reinforce the learning of directions

 ## Skill Development

+* Directional
+* Spatial
-* Directions
+* Gross motor movements
 * Sequencing
+* Planning
 * Debugging
+* Social skills/Communication

 ## Level Up!